On the signed Selmer groups of congruent elliptic curves with semistable reduction at all primes above $p$: Introduction

-\begin{ack} We would like to thank Antonio Lei and Ramdorai Sujatha for making us aware the validity of Proposition \ref{torsion surjective H2} and for sharing their work \cite{LeiSu} with us.
+We would like to thank Antonio Lei and Ramdorai Sujatha for making us aware the validity of Proposition \ref{torsion surjective H2} and for sharing their work \cite{LeiSu} with us.
+We would also like to thank the referee for various helpful comments which helped us in improving the exposition of the paper.
 The research of this article took place when S. Ahmed was a postdoctoral fellow at Central China Normal University, and he would like to acknowledge the hospitality and conducive working conditions provided by the said institute.
-M. F. Lim's research is supported by the National Natural Science Foundation of China under Grant No. 11550110172 and Grant No. 11771164. \end{ack}
+M. F. Lim's research is supported by the National Natural Science Foundation of China under Grant No. 11550110172 and Grant No. 11771164.